-When grown indoors, Kiwi Aeonium can be expected to grow to be about 8 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 6 inches.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
-This houseplant will do well in a location that gets either direct or indirect sunlight, although it will usually require a more brightly-lit environment than what artificial indoor lighting alone can provide.
-It prefers dry to average moisture levels with very well-drained soil, and may die if left in standing water for any length of time.
-This plant should be watered when the surface of the soil gets dry, and will need watering approximately once each week.
+When grown indoors, Peperomia axillaris can be expected to grow to be about 12 inches tall at maturity, with a spread of 6 inches.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
+This houseplant should only be grown away from direct sunlight or in a room with strong artificial light.
+It does best in average to evenly moist soil, but will not tolerate standing water.
+The surface of the soil shouldn't be allowed to dry out completely, and so you should expect to water this plant once and possibly even twice each week.
 Be aware that your particular watering schedule may vary depending on its location in the room, the pot size, plant size and other conditions; if in doubt, ask one of our experts in the store for advice.
 It is not particular as to soil type or pH; an average potting soil should work just fine.

 There are many factors that will affect the ultimate height, spread and overall performance of a plant when grown indoors; among them, the size of the pot it's growing in, the amount of light it receives, watering frequency, the pruning regimen and repotting schedule.
 Use the information described here as a guideline only; individual performance can and will vary.
 Please contact the store to speak with one of our experts if you are interested in further details concerning recommendations on pot size, watering, pruning, repotting, etc.